huaxu-app/pgr-assets/README.md

 In the end, I really didn't feel like building parsers for Unity Asset Bundles and Criware's formats, and wanted to just focus on getting shit done.

-Just run `just build` to build a pyinstaller'd version of pgr-assets (`dist/pgr-assets`) that you can use like a normal executable
-It's what I do.